This function takes a mosaic raster to create a shapefile containing polygons

 Value

 A list with the built shapefile.
-Each element is an sf
+Each element is an sf object with

 the coordinates of the drawn polygons.